but212/archery/blog/2022-08-06-31th-docSearch.md

 ---
-title: "fixing crawler and json issues"
+title: "Fixing Crawler and Json Issues"
 slug: 2022-08-06-31th-docSearch
 authors: tonylee
 created: 2022-08-06T11:31:47 +0900
 updated: 2022-08-06 11:31
 ---

-## docSearch issues
+## DocSearch Issues

 I have trouble getting started with Algolia, especially with the pushing the site's index data to Algolia server, which has the following schematics;